sashman/app_optex/README.md

 ### Set global tags

-These tags will be applied to every metric
+These tags will be applied to every sent measurement.

 ```elixir
   iex> AppOptex.put_global_tags(%{my: "tag"})